S3 method for Seurat

 Specifies the color gradient for the heatmap visualization.
 This parameter accepts multiple input formats to provide flexibility in defining color schemes:

-- Named vector for three-point gradients: Provide a named vector with keys "low", "mid", and "high" to define colors at these specific data points.
-The "mid" value is typically centered at zero, allowing for a diverging color scheme.
-Example: `c(low = "blue", mid = "white", high = "red")`
+- Named vector with keys "low", "mid", and "high" for three-point gradients.
+Example: `c(low = muted("blue"), mid = "white", high = muted("red"))`.

-- Two-point gradient: Provide a named vector with keys "low" and "high" to create a simple two-color gradient.
-Example: `c(low = "blue", high = "red")`
+- Two-point gradient with keys "low" and "high".
+Example: `c(low = "lightblue", high = "red")`.

 A ggplot object.